 "Adults aged 65 years and older in the United States had a substantially higher death rate by suicide than the general population" (Mary, 2010) is yet another statistic identifying how big of an issue this is among our elderly population.
 A study done by Meghan Marty not only looked at risk factors for suicidal ideation, but at protective factors as well.
 More specifically, this study looked at various coping strategies and how they influenced suicidal ideation among the elderly.
 Positive coping mechanisms were positively related to a decrease in suicidal ideation and follow through (Marty, 2010).
 This then means that negative and dysfunctional coping strategies can be risk factors of suicidal ideation.
-The two most helpful positive coping strategies were found to be venting and expressions one's emotions.
-These are positive coping strategies for elderly adults that led to them not contemplating suicide (Mart, 2010).
+The two most helpful positive coping strategies for elderly adults that led to them not contemplating suicide (Mart, 2010).
 I believe that people need to be trained on the differences between positive and negative coping mechanisms and how they can affect your life and the way you deal with certain situations.